-Here are some general rules for dynamic NAT, you must use an object or group for the mapped addresses.
-Other NAT types have the option of using inline addresses, or you can create an object or group.
+Here are some general rules for dynamic NAT, you must use an object

 For more information about configuring a network object or group see below.